-- c.
-Services normally provided by a legally responsible adult-individual (LRI), or immediate family memberor other willing and capable caregiver.
-No reimbursement is made for services provided by an immediate relative or LRI. - a. - b.d.
-Services provided to a recipient who is a resident in a hospital, skilled nursing facility including a nursing facility for the mentally ill (NF/MI) or intermediate care facility for the mentally retarded Individuals with Intellectual disabilities (ICF/MRIID) or at institution for the treatment of mental health or chemical addiction. - c.
-Services rendered to recipients in pediatric and adult day centers. - d.e.
-Services rendered at school sites responsible for providing "school-based health service" pursuant to IDEA 34 CFR§300.24. - e.f.
-Services provided to someone other than the intended recipient. - f.g.
-Services that Nevada Medicaid determines could reasonably be performed by the recipient. - g.h.
-Services provided without authorization. - h.i.
-Services that are not on the approved plan of care. - i-j.
-Service requests that exceed program limits. - j.k.
-Respite care. that is intended to relieve a legally responsible adult or primary caregiver from the daily routine of providing care for the recipient. - k.l.
-Companion care, baby-sitting, supervision or social visitation.
-Companion Care that is intended to provide friendly or social time with a recipient. - Sitters or services that are intended for individuals to watch or supervise a recipient in the absence of a legally responsible adult or primary caregiver and that provide no skilled care.
+- a.
+Services provided to recipients that are ineligible for Medicaid; - b.
+Services normally provided by a legally responsible adult or other willing and capable caregiver; - c.
+Services provided to a recipient who is a resident in a hospital, skilled nursing facility including a nursing facility for the mentally ill (NF/MI) or intermediate care facility for the mentally retarded (ICF/MR) or at institution for the treatment of mental health or chemical addiction. - d.
+Services rendered to recipients in pediatric and adult day centers. - e.
+Services rendered at school sites responsible for providing "school based health service" pursuant to IDEA §300.24. - f.
+Services provided to someone other than the intended recipient; - g.
+Services that Nevada Medicaid determines could reasonably be performed by the recipient; - h.
+Services provided without authorization; - i.
+Services that are not on the approved plan of care; - j.
+Service requests that exceed program limits; - k.
+Respite care that is intended to relieve a legally responsible adult or primary caregiver from the daily routine of providing care for the recipient; - 1.
+Companion Care that is intended to provide friendly or social time with a recipient; - m.
+Sitters or services that are intended for individuals to watch or supervise a recipient in the absence of a legally responsible adult or primary caregiver and that provide no skilled care: - n.
+Homemaker services; - o.
+Medical Social Services (MSS);